todogroup/ospo-career-path/README.md

 OSPO 101 is a course on everything you need to know about open source program office management.

-It is intended to be a modularized so the content is reusable in a piecemeal fashion:
+It is intended to be modularized so the content is reusable in a piecemeal fashion:

 * [Open Source Introduction](module1/README.md)
 * [Open Source Business Strategy](module2/README.md)